 Overdoses have been reported in clinical trials and post-marketing use of liraglutide.
-Effects have included severe nausea and severe vomiting.
+Effects have included severe nausea, severe vomiting and severe hypoglycemia.
 In the event of overdosage, appropriate supportive treatment should be initiated according to the patient's clinical signs and symptoms.